quietsoph/sauce-take-home/README.md

 The UI is a simple React application that renders a list of feedback records.

-It is worthwhile taking ~10-15 minutes to familiarize yourself with the codebase before the interview.
+# Tips

-## What to do
+The source code at Source follows similar architecture and coding patterns.
+Having some familarity and understanding for how to debug and explore the application will be seen as a strong plus.
+Take some time to read up on GraphQL, TypeScript and React.
+In particular try and build an awareness of the GraphQL request cycle and how it has been implemented within the context of this repository.
+What are the key files to examine in the client - server interaction? how would you debug an issue across the stack? have a play with the GraphQL playground (check your server logs when you boot up the application) when trying to think about the questions.

-To become familiar with the repository here's the general structure
+## Structure

 #### Server
 - ai - This package contains the AI types, client and prompt functions.
 - gql - This package contains the GraphQL schema and resolvers.
 - service - This package contains the executed logic.
-- store - This package contains the data store (in-memory sqlite3).
+- store - This package contains and interfaces with the data store (in-memory sqlite3).
 - main.ts - The entry point of the graphql server.

 #### UI